sussy-code/smov/README.md

 ## Updating Instances

-### sudo-flix
+### Flixify
-To update a sudo-flix instance you can type the below commands into a terminal at the root of your project.
+To update a flixify instance you can type the below commands into a terminal at the root of your project.
 ```bash
 git remote add upstream https://github.com/sussy-code/smov.git
 git fetch sudo-flix  # Grab the contents of the new remote source